New Report: Promoting a Sustainable Future for China's Travel Industry

 Today we have more than 1,400 partners, consultants, and professional support staff located across six locations in China: Beijing, Chengdu, Hong Kong, Shanghai, Shenzhen, and Taipei.
 Learn more about McKinsey Greater China at www.mckinsey.com/cn

-For further information: Trip.com Group, Trip.com Group Media team via [email protected]; Accor Global, Line Crieloue, [email protected]; Accor Greater China, Phyllis Sio, [email protected]; McKinsey & Company, Ms. Xiaoyun Li, M: +86 157 0213 7190, E: [email protected]
+For further information: Media contacts: Accor Global: Line Crieloue, [email protected]; Accor Greater China: Phyllis Sio, [email protected]; Trip.com Group: Trip.com Group Media team via [email protected]; McKinsey & Company: Ms. Xiaoyun Li, M: +86 157 0213 7190, E: [email protected]

 Share this article